rraadd88/drugz/README.md

 (etc)
 ```

 Critically, the "gene" column must be the first non-index column in the file, and the column headers are used on the command line.

+## Examples
 For example, to execute DrugZ analyzing just the A and B replicates of this file, the command line would be:

 ```
 drugz.py -i [input_file] -o drugz-output.txt -c T15_A_control,T15_B_control -x T15_A_olaparib,T15_B_olaparib